pwaring/technical-talks/linux-backups/slides.md

 # restic

+ - Very fast (for my workload)
+ - Rapid development
+ - Available as a Snap, binary, easy to build from source

 # tar

+ - Full backups are trivial
+ - Every Linux, *BSD and macOS machine has tar
+ - Range of compression options
+ - Need wrapper scripts for most purposes

 # rclone

+ - rsync for cloud services
+ - Supports Google Drive, Dropbox, lots of others
+ - Can upload and download

 # Automation

  - Regular backups
  - Prompt to backup (e.g. for USB drives that need to be inserted)
+ - `remind` command

 # My backups

+ - Wrapper scripts for tar, restic, and borg